Sauna-Planet

 Don’t Drink Alcohol Excessively Before a Sauna

 The Finnish are the masters of all things wood-burning saunas and we’ll defer to their traditions when talking about alcohol and the sauna.
-It is very common for people to not only have a good pint before getting into the sauna but there are many who live and die by the belief that a pint of beer or even some harder stuff in the sauna heightens the experience.
-And this is likely true if you are using a private sauna with a close group of friends.
-The big thing to avoid, in this case, is going overboard.
+It is very common for people to not only have a good pint before getting into the sauna.
+But there are many who live and die by the belief that a pint of beer or even some harder stuff in the sauna heightens the experience.

 The sauna is a dangerous place to be under the influence.
 With the potential of slippery surfaces and the certainty of a hot stove, it’s just not smart to be drunk in the sauna.
 Further, by drinking alcohol and not keeping up with your water intake, you’re actually at higher risk of getting dehydrated.
-In the same way as coffee, alcohol actually makes your body use up its available clean water faster, meaning that the more alcohol you drink, the more water you’ll have to drink in the future to get your system back up to peak levels.
+In the same way as coffee, alcohol actually makes your body use up its available clean water faster.
+The more alcohol you drink, the more water you’ll have to drink in the future to get your system back up to peak levels.

 So like any other time in life, drink responsibly!
 But be doubly careful not only of your motor skills but also your hydration level when drinking alcohol in the sauna.